-Windows Server 2012 R2 restore from backup with AOMEI Backupper
+Use AOMEI Backupper to perform Windows Server 2012 R2 restore from backup

 And there is another situation you may encounter - Windows Server 2012 R2 is not bootable now.
 Similarly, you are able to create Windows Server 2012 recovery disk on another computer with the help of Create Bootable Media feature.

 Besides, there is something you need to pay attention to:

 - Be sure you backup files on the target disk.
 The restore process will overwrite partitions and files on it.